 That all the target groups of the frail-aged, the disabled and carers are informed of the service and opportunities available to meet their nutritional needs.

-• A community brochure is developed and maintained.

-- The brochure is distributed to all health and welfare agencies in the region, including community centres, doctors surgeries, libraries and pharmacies. - The Coordinator and the Community Services Officer are responsible for maintaining list of relevant agencies in the region and for ensuring adequate supplies of information on the service is always available. - Promotion of the service by radio, the press and social media.
+- A community brochure is developed and maintained. - The brochure is distributed to all health and welfare agencies in the region, including community centres, doctors surgeries, libraries and pharmacies. - Promotion of the service by radio, the press and social media.